 If this prefab requires repeated execution of

-cc.instantiate, select For multiple instance creation, otherwise leave as the default Auto adjust.
+cc.instantiate, please select For Multiple Instance Creation, otherwise just keep the default Auto Adjust.

 This option is disabled by default.
 If this option is enabled, it will delay the loading of other assets that the prefab depends on, improving the loading speed of some page-based games.
 For details, please refer to the Enable Async Load Assets documentation.